 The U.S. system, with its complex array of checks and balances, usually requires broad consensus to function.
-But this consensus rarely emerges in this era of ideological polarization, close two-party competition, and hyperpartisanship.
+But this consensus rarely emerges in this era of ideological polarization, close two-party competition, public distrust, and hyperpartisanship.
 Meanwhile, policy challenges continue to mount, amidst growing economic, social, and political inequalities.

-The Anxieties of Democracy program’s Working Group on Institutions was created to address contemporary concerns about the performance and legitimacy of representative political institutions.

-Co-chaired by Professors Frances Lee (University of Maryland) and Nolan McCarty (Princeton University), this group operates under two assumptions: first, polarized parties are a fact of life, given the long evolutionary processes that have ideologically sorted the parties and that have finally brought U.S. parties into alignment with those in other advanced democracies.
+The working group on Institutions addresses concerns about the performance and legitimacy of representative political institutions.
+The group operates under two assumptions: first, polarized parties are a fact of life, given the long evolutionary processes that have ideologically sorted the parties and that have finally brought U.S. parties into alignment with those in other advanced democracies.
 Second, major constitutional reform altering the U.S. system will not be forthcoming.
-If these two assumptions are correct, what does this mean for policymaking, federalism, and the functioning of American institutions of government?
+If these two assumptions are correct, what does this mean for policymaking, federalism, and the functioning of American governmental institutions?

-For news and announcements about this working group and other Anxieties of Democracy program activities, please click here: @SSRCdemocracy.
+For news and announcements about this working group and other Anxieties of Democracy program activities, you can follow us at: @SSRCanxieties.

 Professor of Government and Politics, University of Maryland

 Susan Dod Brown Professor of Politics and Public Affairs, Princeton University